By Joni Lindquist

 - The individual must be age 70 ½ or older to make QCDs.

 - Distributions made from individual IRAs (including a rollover IRA) are eligible, but not distributions from a SEP or SIMPLE IRA.

 - The charity must be an organization that qualifies for a charitable income tax deduction.
 The distribution cannot go to a private foundation or a donor advised fund.

 - The donation has to go directly to the charity.
 The individual cannot be the payee on the check – the charity must be the payee.

 - The donation “must have been eligible for a full deduction,” that is, the individual cannot receive any benefits from the donation.

 - Ensure that no tax is withheld from the distribution since the money is going directly to the charity.

 - The maximum QCD is $100,000 annually per person.
 For a married couple, each spouse can do up to $100,000, as long as each taxpayer’s QCD comes from his/her respective IRA.

 While a QCD can be used to satisfy an RMD obligation, it is important to note that the RMD is satisfied with the first distribution that comes out of the IRA for the year.
 Once an RMD occurs, it cannot be rolled back.
 For example, if an individual has an RMD obligation of $10,000 for the current year, and he/she takes a distribution in March of $10,000; they have satisfied their RMD.
 They can go ahead and do a QCD, but it will NOT be applied towards their RMD.

 Making the QCD permanent allows time throughout the year to plan how an individual wants to take their RMD.
 For those who don’t need the RMD for living expenses and want to give to charity, it presents an excellent planning opportunity.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+For questions your distributions, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.